VINNAPAS® EP 756

-VINNAPAS® EP 756 is specially suitable for the application in cigarette glue due to its low formaldehyde and low free VAM residue.
+VINNAPAS® EP 756 is specially suitable for the application of low formaldehyde and low free VAM residue.

 VINNAPAS® EP 756 bonds such widely diversified substrates as paper, wood, cotton cloth, nylon cloth, hardboard, urethane foam and certain types of coated paperboard.